ericwafula/CurrencyBudy/README.md

 ## Development

-Currency Budy is built using Android and Jetpack Compose, and utilizes Hilt for dependency injection, Room database for caching, Coroutines for asynchronous operations, Pager for onboarding, Navigation Component for navigation, Retrofit for network operations, Splash Screen API for the splash screen, and Preference DataStore for saving onboarding state.
+Currency Budy is built using Android and Jetpack Compose, and utilizes the following dependencies:
+- Hilt for dependency injection
+- Room database for caching
+- Coroutines for asynchronous operations
+- Pager for onboarding
+- Navigation Component for navigation
+- Retrofit for network operations
+- Splash Screen API for the splash screen
+- Preference DataStore for saving onboarding state

 If you're interested in contributing to the development of Currency Budy, please reach out.

 ## Support